EDIT/UPDATE Nov 2017

 The effect of 'position:relative' on table-row-group, table-header-group, table-footer-group, table-row, table-column-group, table-column, table-cell, and table-caption elements is undefined.

-There are tricks and work-around out these for this kind of problem, and I'd already implemented a couple to make the table cells render properly in the first place, but with the introduction of the loading animation things got weird again.
+There are tricks and work-arounds for this kind of problem, and I'd already implemented a couple to make the table cells render properly in the first place, but with the introduction of the loading animation things got weird again.
 It turns out that even if you know all the tricks to dealing with border-collapsed cells with defined borders and relative positioning, CSS3 animations can still come through to fuck up your day, presumably because the animation affects the render model (box or otherwise) preventing certain repaints from occurring when a transformation is in play.

 The solution?
 DON'T USE POSITION:RELATIVE ON TABLE CELLS.